microsoft/sqlworkshops/k8stobdc/README.md

 There are a few requirements for attending the workshop, listed below:
 - You'll need a local system that you are able to install software on.
 The workshop demonstrations use Microsoft Windows as an operating system and all examples use Windows for the workshop.
 Optionally, you can use a Microsoft Azure Virtual Machine (VM) to install the software on and work with the solution.
-- You must have a Microsoft Azure account with the ability to create assets.
+- You must have a Microsoft Azure account with the ability to create assets for the "backup" or self-taught path.
-- This workshop expects that you understand computer technologies, networking, SQL Server, HDFS, Spark, and general use of Hypervisors.
+- This workshop expects that you understand computer technologies, networking, the basics of SQL Server, HDFS, Spark, and general use of Hypervisors.
 - The **Setup** section below explains the steps you should take prior to coming to the workshop

-If you are new to these, here are a few references you can complete prior to class:
+If you are new to any of these, here are a few references you can complete prior to class:

 -  [Microsoft SQL Server Administration and Use](https://www.microsoft.com/en-us/learning/course.aspx?cid=OD20764)
 -  [HDFS](https://data-flair.training/blogs/hadoop-hdfs-tutorial/)